Roofing Terms to Know

 How steep the roof is.
 Calculated in a X/12 way where X = the rise and 12 = the run.
 For example, a 10/12 pitch will rise 10 feet for every 12 feet of length.

-Caulk is used to seal flashing, vents, pipes, exposed nails, penetration, and common areas on a roof to prevent water intrusion.
-If performed correctly, the caulk should last a few years.
+Caulk is used as additional protection to seal flashing, vents, pipes, exposed nails, penetration, and common areas on a roof to prevent water intrusion.

 A sloped, double triangular structure that diverts rain around the roof’s chimneys and walls.
 As rain flows down a roof, it hits the roof cricket and diverts the water around the chimney rather than flowing into a flat wall.